ethanfritzt/CreateDesktopEntry/README.md

 This guide outlines the steps for installing a new AppImage or other executable on Fedora and creating a desktop entry.
 A script is also included to automate the process for AppImages.

+This is just my process, and what I have intially come up with my first time on linux/fedora.
+I'm sure there are better ways to do this or more preferred ways to do this and I encourage discussion and improvements.

 ## Creating a Desktop Entry on Fedora

 1. Download the Application